Jean28518/Godot-jTools/README.md

 ### jList
 With it you can integrate an editable list very easily. jList is highly integrateable with your code.
 It throws signals at every user interaction.

+While every user action jList checks its consistency.
+Also it can handle wrong user actions (e.g. trying to add a entry called `""` is not allowed) and doesn't send signals for these.

 #### Setup
 Setting up jList is very easy.
 Add `res://addons/jean28518.jTools/jTable/jTable.tscn` to your scene.
 See the example.tscn in Page2 how the jLists where Setup.